geonove/Bayesian-Project/README.md

 # Bayesian Inference for Dynamic Graphical Models

-This repository contains the following files to run a Dynamic Graphical Models (DGM) inference algorithm with Bayesian inference:
+This repository contains the following files:

 - `HMM_DAGS.R`, which contains the code necessary to run the final model on a simulated dataset
 - `real_data.R`, which contains the code necessary to run the final model on a real dataset